b3rnoulli/rsocket-examples/spring-boot-requester/README.md

 In order to run this example please start the Responder application first and then spin up the requester.

-More details about RSocket and Spring Boot integration can be found here: xxxx
+More details about RSocket and Spring Boot integration can be found here: https://blog.grapeup.com/read/reactive-service-to-service-communication-with-rsocket-abstraction-over-the-rsocket-66